 In all cases, if a student enrolls as a degree-seeking student at another institution and later wishes to return to Bowdoin, they must apply through the admission process as a transfer student.

 Off-Campus Study Applications.
-Students on personal leave are permitted to submit applications for off-campus study, but must comply with the deadlines for those programs.
+Students on personal leave are permitted to submit applications for off-campus study but must comply with the deadlines for those programs.
 Questions should be directed to the Office of International Programs and Off-Campus Study.

 Course Registration.
-Once a student has been readmitted to the College, they will be able to participate in course registration.
+Once a student has been re-enrolled to the College, they will be able to participate in course registration.
 Students must consult with their course instructors, advisor, and dean when choosing courses following leave.

 Educational Record Reflection.
 The student’s transcript will not reflect their leave.
 In the event a leave occurs after the start of the semester, courses for that semester will be listed on the transcript with grades of “W” (Withdrew).
 A copy of the student’s leave approval letter will be retained in the Office of the Dean of Students.
 The handling of the student’s educational record is governed by the Family Education Rights and Privacy Act (FERPA).
-For more information about FERPA and a student’s rights under the law, consult Student Privacy Rights Policies in the Student Handbook.
+For more information about FERPA and a student’s rights under the law, consult Student Privacy Rights Policies in the Student Code of Community Standards.

 Financial Aid Eligibility.
 Any student not in attendance for one or more terms, for voluntary or involuntary reasons, should be aware that their withdrawal from the College may affect any financial aid they are receiving and/or any federal loans borrowed while enrolled.
 The student is advised to consult with the Office of Student Aid to: 1) ensure that all aid forms and required documents have been submitted prior to leaving the College; 2) review any loan repayment obligations that may come due during the leave; and 3) understand the deadlines and form requirements for aid application for return to the College.